Documentation Index

 DELETE | — | Terminate the connection |

 Theinitialize → initialized → messages → close lifecycle is identical regardless of transport.
-The Acp-Connection-Id header binds requests to the initialized connection and its negotiated capabilities.
-The Acp-Session-Id header (introduced after session/new) identifies an active ACP session.
+The Acp-Connection-Id binds requests to the initialized connection and its negotiated capabilities.
+Session identity is carried in JSON-RPC message bodies via the sessionId field.

 Shiny future